VanZandtr/AI_DungeonGame/README.md

 ## Chat GPT free edition restriction
 * free tier has 10-16 messages of GPT-4o every 3 hours

+## TODO
+* 1/30/2025
+  - Fix maze/battle logic under bugs
+  - Add better intro and lore to text printouts
+  - Add feature descriptions to be added to github

 ## Chat log history
 * Day1_ChatGPT_Transcript.txt - 1/30/2025
   - Only manual coding a did was change "Skill" to "Skills" because chatgpt had deleted half the script from one iteration to the next